m4heshd/ufc-ripper/README.md

 The whole reason for me to create this tool is for my own need.
 I live in a third-world country that was destroyed by politicians.
 That made internet services more of a luxury than a right for the people of this country.
 Our internet connections are very spotty and extremely limited.
 1GB of data here costs more than a meal.
 Imagine that.
-I also travel and the only thing that can keep me entertained is some UFC.
+I also travel, and the only thing that can keep me entertained is some UFC.
 But how do I watch UFC if I can hardly find 4G coverage in my messed-up land? 🤷🏽

 The thing about Fight Pass is, you can't control how much of your quota it's going to burn.
 Also, repeated viewings